 - Tone from the top the Board and executive management act, and encourage employees to act, with openness and integrity, especially in the fair treatment and duty to members.
 Employees are encouraged to report observed non-compliance, risk incidents and 'near misses.' - Accountability employees understand both the core values of the Society and its approach to risk.
 Where individuals have specific risk management responsibilities, these are included within role profiles and objectives, and employees understand they will be held accountable for their actions and risk-taking behaviours.
-Substantially all Society roles are covered by the 'Strengthening Accountability in Banking' regulatory framework, which sets standards for those working in financial services. - Effective communication and challenge a sound risk culture should promote an environment of open communication and effective challenge in which decision- making processes encourage a broad range of views, allow for testing of current practices, stimulate a constructive critical attitude among staff, and promote an environment of open and constructive engagement throughout the Society.
+Substantially all Society roles are covered by the 'Strengthening Accountability in Banking' regulatory framework, which sets standards for those working in financial services. - Effective communication and challenge a sound risk culture should promote an environment of open communication and effective challenge in which decision making processes encourage a broad range of views, allow for testing of current practices, stimulate a constructive critical attitude among staff, and promote an environment of open and constructive engagement throughout the Society.
 The Society has embedded an enhanced and effective Whistleblowing policy with supporting procedures. - Incentives the Society makes sure that its performance management and reward frameworks are effectively designed and embedded to promote its desired risk management behaviours and attitudes.
 In particular, the Society does not pay any sales incentives to employees.
-The Society undertook a risk culture review during 2022 with the results reported to the Board Risk Committee.
-The review concluded there is a strong risk culture embedded across the Society.